1. Concept of Basic Electrical and Electronics Engineering

 Ohm’s Law

-• Statement: The current flowing through a conductor is directly proportional to the voltage applied across it and inversely proportional to the resistance.
+• Ohm’s Law states that the current (I) through a conductor between two points is directly proportional to the voltage (V) across the two points and inversely proportional to the resistance (R).

 Electric Voltage, Current, Power, and Energy

-• Voltage (V): The potential difference between two points.
+• Voltage (V): Potential difference between two points (measured in Volts).

 Conducting and Insulating Materials